stafwag/blog/_posts/2025-04-06-ansible-k3s-on-vms_and_delegated_vm_install_released.md

 <a href="{{ '/images/cloud-init/cloud-init-primary.svg' | remove_first:'/' | absolute_url }}"><img src="{{ '/images/cloud-init/cloud-init-primary.svg' | remove_first:'/' | absolute_url }}" class="right" width="600" height="121" alt="cloud-init" /> </a>

-I prepared a few update releases of some ansible roles related to provisoin virtual machines with [libvirt](https://libvirt.org/) over the last weeks.
+I prepared a few update releases of some ansible roles related to provision virtual machines with [libvirt](https://libvirt.org/) over the last weeks.

 Mainly clean up releases and makes sure that everything works on different GNU/Linux distributions out of the box.

 One "big" change is the removal of the dependency on the ```cloud-localds``` utility to provision virtual machines with [cloud-init](https://cloud-init.io/).
-This enables to us usage of the roles on Linux distributions that don't provide this utility.
+This enables the usage of the roles on Linux distributions that don't provide this utility.

 ---
 # Ansible-k3s-on-vms v1.2.0